SS Oceanic (1963): 1985–2000: Career with Premier Cruises

-Following sale to Premier Cruise Line, Oceanic was renamed the StarShip Oceanic and initially placed on three- and four-day cruises from Port Canaveral to Nassau and Salt Cay in the Bahamas.
+The Oceanic was renamed the StarShip Oceanic by Premier Cruise Lines and initially placed on three- and four-day cruises from Port Canaveral to Nassau and Salt Cay in the Bahamas.
 This cruise could be combined with a stay at Walt Disney World.
-Later, during her career with Premier Cruises, she was often marketed as "The Big Red Boat", and in 2000, she was renamed Big Red Boat I. However, Premier Cruise Line went bankrupt in September 2000.
+Later, during her career with Premier Cruises, she was often marketed as the Big Red Boat before being renamed Big Red Boat I in 2000.
+However, Premier Cruise Line went bankrupt in September 2000.
 The Oceanic was detained by port authorities at Freeport, Bahamas, laid up and placed for sale.

 2000–2009: Career with Pullmantur Cruises

 On 30 December 2000, the Big Red Boat I was acquired by the newly founded, Spain-based Pullmantur Cruises.
 She reverted to the name Oceanic and sailed to Cadiz, Spain for refurbishment.
 Following completion of her refurbishment, the ship entered service on cruises from Barcelona in May 2001.
-During her career with Pullmantur, Oceanic was gradually rebuilt by removing flammable materials so that the ship would be better in keeping with the new SOLAS regulations coming into effect in 2010.
+During her career with Pullmantur, Oceanic gradually had her flammable materials replaced in order to comply with SOLAS regulations that took effect in 2010.

 Oceanic was reportedly due to be withdrawn from service with Pullmantur in September 2009.
 In March 2009, the ship was sold to the Japan-based Peace Boat, with delivery date already in April 2009.